JohnShedletskyIII/JohnShedletskyIII/README.md

  <p align="center">

   ###### Hello!
 As you may or may not already know , I am Telamon/Michael!
-I am a Artist, Cosplayer, Writer, And In a Acting Club!
+I am a Artist, Cosplayer, Writer, Render Creator, And In a Acting Club!

  ###### I love my friends.. those are the people I'm usually with all the time..